 Warped screwdriver edge?
 Heat it up with a torch and pound it flat again.
 With some clever thinking, you can even use the straight side to fix a flathead.
 Chipped chisel?
 Some application of heat and force can sort it right out before you get it back to the bench grinder.

-An anvil may not be essential, but it can make life a whole lot easier for anyone who commonly works with tools.
+Even the best anvil may not be essential, but it can make life a whole lot easier for anyone who commonly works with tools.
 Even better, jeweler’s and tool anvils don’t cost much money or take up much space.
 Grab the best anvil you can afford and see what you can do with it.
 You’re likely to be quite impressed at the end of the day.
 Good luck!